-1) All registration cost will be fully reimbursed starting from the time registered up until fees are due to Midlakes and the Home Owner Association (See calendar for date, usually June
+1) All registration costs will be fully reimbursed starting from the time registered up until fees are due to Midlakes and the Home Owner Association (See calendar for date, usually June 1st).

 2) Notice needs to be given in writing and dated by the Parent or Guardian of the withdrawing swimmer(s).

 3) Verbal notice needs to be given to the Parent or Guardian of a swimmer if the coaching staff decides a swimmer is not safe to participate on swim team.

 4) After June 1st (or date Midlakes/Home Owner Association fees are due) until the first Friday of June, 75% of remaining team registration after payment of Midlakes and Home owner fees will be reimbursed.

 5) After the first Friday of June up until the day before the first swim meet 50% of remaining team registration after payment of Midlakes and Home owner fee will be reimbursed.

 6) After the first swim meet reimbursement is no longer available.

 Note: Swim team fees are not subject to proration for any reason due to the recreational nature of our team.

 If an already registered swimmer has incurred a medical complication and is unable to start practice until a later date the swimmer will be allowed to do so given team availability.
-All Midlakes and Home Owner association fees must be paid.
+All Midlakes and Home Owner association team fees must be paid.
 Remaining fee will be determined by team registration cost divided by the number of weeks the swimmer will practice.
 Kingsgate Gators must have signed documentation that the swimmer is cleared to begin practice.

 SECTION 3: Practice

 a: Practice Season and Expectations

 Swim team practice begins in Mid-May (exact date depends on when Memorial Day falls).
 Practice continues for most swimmers through the 3rd or 4th week of July ending with the season Division Championship meet.
 Those swimmers who qualify for League Championships will have an additional week of practice.
 Improvement is positively impacted by coming to practice every day, being prepared to work hard, and listening to the coaches.

 Swimmers will practice primarily in their competitive age groups.
 However, coaches reserve the right to place swimmers in a practice group they feel is appropriate and will maximize their potential.
 Swimmers must attend the training group they are assigned.
 Any questions or concerns regarding swimmers practice group must be addressed to the head coach directly.

 Team Swim Suits